kripod/css-homogenizer/README.md

 ### [`base.css`](./base.css)

 Provides a minimalistic set of generally useful rules.
-Please refer to the file's inline comments for further details.
+Please refer to the file’s inline comments for further details.

 ## Browser support